tr3ck3r/linklight/exercises/networking_v2/exercises/4-4-tower-workflow/README.md

 By default only a green **START** button will appear.
 Click on the **START** button.

 The **ADD A TEMPLATE** window will appear on the right.
 Select the **BACKUP NETWORK CONFIG** job template that was created earlier.
-Use the drop down box to select run.
+Use the drop down box to select run ALWAYS.
 Click the green **SELECT** button.

 ![add a template](images/add-a-template.png)